UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 ```

 The first 5 lines of this file is what we refer to as a *header*, which contains important information about how the file was generated in a standardised format.
-Many file formats have these structures at the beginning but for our purposes today we don't need to use any of this information so we can move on.
+Many file formats have these structures at the beginning, but for our purposes today we don't need to use any of this information so we can move on.
 Have a look at the beginning of the file just to see what it looks like.

 ```